par12005/TPPS/docs/source/user_pages/page_2.rst

 * Salinity Value: text field - The Salinity level during the study.
 If the level was not controlled, then provide the average Salinity level.
 * Biotic Environment: drop-down menu - The type of biotic environment: 'Herbivores', 'Mutilists', 'Pathogens', 'Endophytes', 'Other', 'None'
 * Custom Biotic Environment Type: text field - Define a custom biotic environment type.
 Only visible when 'Other' was selected from the 'Biotic Environment' field.
-* Season: checkboxes - The season(s) that the trees were assessed.
+* Season: checkboxes - The season(s) that the plants were assessed.
-* Treatments: checkboxes with textfields - The treatments the trees were subject to during the study.
+* Treatments: checkboxes with textfields - The treatments the plants were subject to during the study.
 If a treatment is checked, a textfield for the description of that treatment will appear below it.

 Plantation
 ----------

 Plantation fields are only visible when 'Plantation' was selected from the 'Study Type' field.

-* Season: checkboxes - The season(s) that the trees were assessed.
+* Season: checkboxes - The season(s) that the plants were assessed.
-* Assessions: drop-down menu - The number of times, on average, the trees were assessed.
+* Assessions: drop-down menu - The number of times, on average, the plants were assessed.
-* Treatments: checkboxes with textfields - The treatments the trees were subject to during the study.
+* Treatments: checkboxes with textfields - The treatments the plants were subject to during the study.
 If a treatment is checked, a textfield for the description of that treatment will appear below it.

 A screenshot of the Experimental Conditions page can be seen below: